 America Reads is a federally funded work-study program and has been present at SF State since 1997.
 The "America Reads Challenge" stems from President Clinton's educational initiative to ensure that every child in America learned to read well with the help of a reading tutor.
 Federal work-study funds enable colleges and universities to hire service-minded college students to help meet this challenge.

 America Reads participants are San Francisco State University undergraduate and graduate students from various backgrounds and majors who are interested in working with youth.
 As part of their training, AR participants utilize creative and innovative ways to design culturally relevant lesson plans to enhance the reading experience for their assigned students.
 Over time, AR participants develop experience and understanding related to working in urban public schools, while they make connections with teachers, principals, supervisors, and most of all their elementary-level students.
-AR participants' end of the program has made an impact on the schools' community and been personally transformed by their one-on-one tutoring sessions.
+AR participants' end of the program has made an impact on the schools' community and has been personally transformed by their one-on-one tutoring sessions.

 Seeking dynamic participants for SF State America Reads!